yegor256/blog/_drafts/_bigotry.md

 According to the logic in their email, they would also cancel my talk.
-They would cancel all talks coming from Muslims, Mormons, communists, Orthodox Christians, and many others, who are not quiet and tolerant liberals, preferably without any social or political views?
+They would cancel all talks coming from Muslims, Mormons, communists, Orthodox Christians, and many others, who are not quiet and tolerant liberals, preferably without any social or political views.
-They would also never play chess with Kasparov, drive Ford cars, and live in the United States, who made the mistake of having a racist president.
+They would also never play chess with Kasparov, drive Ford cars, or live in the United States, which made the mistake of having a racist president.
 Is it really inclusiveness they care so much about?

 As Sam Altman, a co-founder of Y-Combinator,